 Classical Armenian Studies MSt

-This is an intensive one-year taught degree course which is intended to give students experience in reading and interpreting a wide range of Armenian texts, from a choice of genres, either as a stand-alone qualification or as a solid foundation in the subject for those intending to go on to do doctoral research.
+This is an intensive one-year taught degree course.
+It is intended to give students experience in reading and interpreting a wide range of Armenian texts, from a choice of genres, either as a stand-alone qualification or as a solid foundation in the subject for those intending to go on to do doctoral research.

 After an initial introduction to the grammar and syntax of classical Armenian, you will read a variety of texts.
 An understanding of the literary culture of the period and the historical background is thus obtained directly from the original sources.